Program

 Workshop talks:

-• William East: Uncovering the signatures of black hole superradiance
+• William East: Uncovering the signatures of BH superradiance

 Black hole superradiance can be a powerful tool to look for new ultralight bosonic fields that may be weakly coupled to ordinary matter.
 In this talk, I will discuss the gravitational wave and--in some cases--electromagnetic signals that may arise when oscillating ultralight boson clouds develop through superradiance.
 I'll highlight some recent work to more accurately model the gravitational waveform from such sources, and to design new search methods targeting the black holes that form as remnants of compact object mergers.